The Readers' Forum: A retired teacher says no to voucher bill

 Now Republicans threaten to default on our national debt unless they get deep cuts to numerous popular government programs.
 For illuminating facts, read this recent post from Heather Cox Richardson: heathercoxrichardson@substack.com.

 Speaker McCarthy’s claim to do so without touching taxes is disingenuous.
-The most wealthy among us should contribute their fair share of taxes, thereby reducing our budget deficit without onerous cuts to needed government programs.
+The wealthiest among us should contribute their fair share of taxes, thereby reducing our budget deficit without onerous cuts to needed government programs.

 Len Preslar